Psychology

 Course content

-This course combines the award of a Masters with eligibility for the Graduate Basis for Chartered Membership (GBC) of the British Psychological Society.
-The GBC is the minimum academic qualification required to work as a professional psychologist, so passing our course demonstrates that you have studied and acquired an advanced understanding in Masters-level study in psychology.
-With this qualification you will also be eligible to apply for professional training in any branch of professional psychology.
+The course combines the award of a Masters with eligibility for graduates to apply for the Graduate Basis for Chartered Membership (GBC) of the British Psychological Society.
+Passing our course demonstrates that you have acquired an advanced understanding of Masters-level study in psychology.
+With this qualification, you will also be eligible to apply for professional training in any branch of professional psychology.

 Information for international students